ibn-salem/position_effect/README.md

 ```

-Use `-h` option for more usage information and other options including permutation of phenotypes as contorl and providing TAD coordinates for target gene identification.
+Use `-h` option for more usage information and other options including permutation of phenotypes as control and providing TAD coordinates for target gene identification.
 The calculation of phenomatch score is described in [Ibn-Salem and Köhler et al. 2014, Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0423-1).

 **Example:**